 Getting Help from Oklahoma City Elder Law Attorneys

 Oklahoma City elder law attorneys at Parman & Easterday can provide the personalized help you need to be prepared for retirement.
 We can work with you to understand the rules for investing in Individual Retirement Arrangements, which either allow you to invest with pre-tax dollars or which allow your money to grow tax free.

 To find out more about how our firm can help with all of your retirement planning needs, and with protecting your retirement assets, join us for a free seminar.
-You can also give us a call today at (405) 843-6100 or (913) 385-9400 or contact us online to get your personalized retirement planning process underway.
+You can also give us a call today at (405) 843-6100 or contact us online to get your personalized retirement planning process underway.